Monday, January 19, 2026

 “If the moon had a scent, it would be ambergris.
 It has a recognizable marine and iodine odor; a kind of salinity.
 It’s full of mystery.” – Francis Kurkdjian

-But despite its outward appearance, which may be likened to that of a mundane rock, ambergris possesses a complex aromatic profile, boasting marine, animalic, and sweet notes.
-Over time, the substance matures through exposure to sun, saltwater, and air, ultimately reaching a fragrant state that is highly prized in the perfume industry.
+But despite its outward appearance, which can look like a rather unassuming rock, ambergris possesses a complex aromatic profile, boasting marine, animalic, and sweet notes.
+Over time, the substance matures through exposure to sun, saltwater, and air, ultimately reaching a fragrant state that has made it highly prized in the perfume industry.

 In the 2021 documentary Nose, Dior perfumer-creator François Demachy describes ambergris as a natural fixative that both intensifies and prolongs the life of perfumes.
 It has been an essential in some of the most beloved and timeless fragrances over the last century.